arangodb/docs/3.10/installation-windows.md

 #### Custom Install Paths

-This checkbox controls if you will be able to override the default paths for the installation in subsequent steps.
+This checkbox controls if you are able to override the default paths for the installation in subsequent steps.

 The default installation paths are: